microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ### Exercise Task

-1. Using the FHIR Search collection imported into Postman in Challenge-01, search for `PractitionerRole` Resources and include the associated `Practitioner` Resources in the results.
+1. Using the FHIR Search collection in Postman, search for `PractitionerRole` Resources and include the associated `Practitioner` Resources in the results.

 2. Do a search using `_revinclude` to discover all `PractitionerRole` Resources for an `Organization`.
 For more examples of searches with the `_include` and `_revinclude` parameters, please see the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/search-samples)** page.